 For patients who cannot walk, we will recommend and have them fitted with a wheelchair or other mobility aid.
 Some patients may have difficulty getting in and out of bed.
 In addition to training the patients on the best way to transfer themselves safely, we may advise on safety aids such as bed rails to prevent falls and make transfers easier.

 MS can be a debilitating illness for which unfortunately there is yet no cure.
 However, with medical attention and physiotherapy, MS patients can benefit greatly in terms of improved function, strength, balance, co-ordination and flexibility.
-If you or someone you know has MS, give us a call at Beaumont Hills Physiotherapy and Sports Injury Clinic.
+If you or someone you know has MS, give us a call at Beaumont Hills Physiotherapy and Sports Injury Clinic has relocated see below.
 We can help.

 We do not warrant or represent that the information in this site is free from errors or omissions or is suitable for your intended use.
 We recommend that you seek individual advice before acting on any information in this site.
 We have made every effort to ensure that the information on our website is correct at the time of publication but recommend that you exercise your own skill and care with respect to its use.
 If you wish to purchase our services, please do not rely solely on the information in this website.